 The Boracay in the Philippines is one of the most popular places to visit during your time in the Philippines.
 It was closed for most of 2018, but don’t worry Boracay beach is back open now.
 Backpackers and general holiday-makers flock from all over the world to see this amazing paradise country.
 The Philippines was a place we could not wait to check out.

-We had heard stories about some of the top places to visit such as El Nido, Coron, Bolhol and other epic small islands.
+We had heard stories about some of the top places to visit such as El Nido, Coron, Bohol and other epic small islands.

-We obviously did some research on how long to stay in the Philippines and the best travel route for the Philippines.
+We did some research on how long to stay in the Philippines and the best travel route for the Philippines.
 Some travel bloggers say 2 or week 3 week in the Philippines and then other numbers.
-This all depends on how much you time you have and what you want to see.
+This all depends on how much your time you to have and what you want to see.
 And it also depends on your budget!
 Travelling between the islands in the Philippines can become expensive as you will most likely have to take a plane flight.